-- Download and upload speeds: Provides the greater of: - (a) typical download speeds of at least 100 Mbps and typical upload speeds of at least 20 Mbps, or the fastest speeds the infrastructure is capable of if less than 100 Mbps/20 Mbps, or - (b) 25 / 3 Mbps, which is the Federal Communications Commission (FCC)'s current performance benchmark for fixed terrestrial broadband service244 - Latency: Provides typical latency measurements of no more than 100 milliseconds - Limits on usage or availability: Is not subject to data caps, surcharges, or usage-based throttling, and is subject only to the same acceptable use policies to which subscribers to all other broadband internet access service plans offered to home subscribers by the participating subgrantee must adhere
+- a.
+Download and upload speeds: Provides the greater of: - (i) typical download speeds of at least 100 Mbps and typical upload speeds of at least 20 Mbps, or the fastest speeds the infrastructure is capable of if less than 100 Mbps/20 Mbps, or - (ii) 25 / 3 Mbps, which is the Federal Communications Commission (FCC)'s current performance benchmark for fixed terrestrial broadband service236 - b.
+Latency: Provides typical latency measurements of no more than 100 milliseconds - c.
+Limits on usage or availability: Is not subject to data caps, surcharges, or usage-based throttling, and is subject only to the same acceptable use policies to which subscribers to all other broadband internet access service plans offered to home subscribers by the participating subgrantee must adhere.
+Note that the data caps requirement described above is applicable only to the Low-Cost Broadband Service Option.
+Separately from the Low-Cost Broadband Service Option, subgrantees must provide at least one 100/20 Mbps service plan without data caps.